ArpadGBondor/Red-Inventory-Management/README.md

 ### Notifications
 The program sends messages to the user via Notifications in the top right corner of the screen.
 The notifications are based on this [GitHub project](https://github.com/IvanLeonenko/WPFGrowlNotification)

+### Program log
+The program uses log4net to log it's behaviour into the RedLog.txt file.
+To see a more detailed debug information, open the programs config file, and  <-- comment --> the filter section from the log4net appender tags.

 ### Tables
 Every table builds up similar way in the program with the same features.